-- o Duplication of services. - o Billing the Aging Division, Community Living Section for services paid by another funding source. - o Breach of confidentiality. - o Use of III-B administrative funds without cost allocating it across all programs the center operates. - o Enter recipients that are under 60 years of age in the A&D system.
+- Duplication of services. - Billing the Aging Division, Community Living Section for services paid by another funding source. - Breach of confidentiality. - Use of III-B administrative funds without cost allocating it across all programs the center operates. - Entering services for recipients that are under 60 years of age in the CLS preferred Data Entry Program.